Self-supervised Geometric Features Discovery via Interpretable Attention for Vehicle Re-Identification and Beyond: Related works

 \section{Related works}

-\bfsection{Vehicle ReID} Most of the existing works aimed to exploit extra annotations to supervise ReID feature learning.
-These works can be grouped into three mainstreams as follows: (1) adopting attribute labels (\eg color and model) \cite{two_level, yan2017exploiting, liu2017provid, veri, liu2018ram, Zhou_2018_CVPR} or temporal information \cite{key_points, shen2017learning} to regularize the representation learning; (2) annotating critical parts \cite{part_regularized}, viewpoint segmentation \cite{parsing2020}, keypoints and vehicle orientation \cite{dual_path, key_points, vanet, chen2020orientation} to guide local feature extraction; (3) assembling multiple datasets together \cite{vehiclenet} or synthesizing vehicle images with rich attributes \cite{lou2019embedding, pose_multi, wu2018joint} to extend training datasets.
-In addition, there are a couple of works enhancing ReID models from the perspective of metric learning \cite{deep_meta, vanet, bai2018group, zhang2017improving}.
-Note that vehicle ReID shares many similarities with person ReID \cite{ye2020deep}.
+\bfsection{Vehicle ReID} Most of existing works in this field struggled to explore extra supervisions in addition to identity labels to guide ReID.
+These works can be grouped into three mainstreams as follows: (1) exploiting vehicle attributes (\eg{color and model}) \cite{two_level, yan2017exploiting, liu2017provid, veri, liu2018ram, Zhou_2018_CVPR} or temporal information in data \cite{key_points, shen2017learning} to regularize representation learning; (2) editing official datasets to provide more fine-grained annotations, like critical part locations \cite{part_regularized}, view segmentation \cite{parsing2020}, keypoints or vehicle body orientation \cite{dual_path, key_points, vanet, chen2020orientation}, to supervise local feature discovery; (3) assembling multiple datasets together \cite{vehiclenet} or synthesizing more vehicle images \cite{lou2019embedding, pose_multi, wu2018joint} to train more powerful networks.
+Additionally, there are a couple of works aiming to enhance representation learning from the perspective of metric learning \cite{deep_meta, vanet, bai2018group, zhang2017improving}.
+In contrast, our work manages to capture discriminative local patterns without corresponding supervision.
+Furthermore, unlike recent well-performing works which relied on another auxiliary pretrained network to indicate informative parts \cite{parsing2020, part_regularized, chen2020orientation, vanet}, our framework is elegant and end-to-end trainable.

-\bfsection{Visual attention learning} Many visual attention mechanisms have been proposed, \eg self-attention \cite{attentions}, channel attention \cite{senet} and spatial attention \cite{cbam}.
-Some of them have been introduced into ReID tasks such as \cite{abdnet, Chen_2019_ICCV, zhou2019discriminative, dual_path}. \cite{Chen_2019_ICCV} and \cite{zhou2019discriminative} proposed using attentional gain and multi-level foreground mask consistency to regularize VAL, respectively, while \cite{SSWS} adopted equivariant constraints for affine transformation in weakly supervised semantic segmentation for the same purpose. \cite{part_regularized, parsing2020} proposed training a second attentional branch based on extra part annotations to recognize interest-of-regions for highlighting the part features by weighting global representations with attention masks. \cite{dual_path} proposed filtering annotated keypoints under the guidance of vehicle orientation to focus on such keypoint features.
-A nice survey can be found in \cite{chaudhari2019attentive} and references therein.